Program Content

 All lectures are taught in English.
 In addition, students are allowed to take German modules up to 24 ECTS (usually 4 modules).

-You can choose any module from the five fields below.
+You can choose any module from the four fields below.
 Hence, you may specialize in one or two fields or aquire a broad knowledge in the field of business administration.

 About the Deparment